grip-on-software/data-analysis/README.md

     - `key` (`$TEAM_PROJECT_KEY`): The project key to include in the team.
-    - `board` (`$TEAM_PROJECT_BOARD`): If provided, only include sprints that have their primary board ID set to this board ID (if this is a scalar) or on of these board IDs (for a list of scalars) for the team.
+    - `board` (`$TEAM_PROJECT_BOARD`): If provided, only include sprints that have their primary board ID set to this board ID (if this is a scalar) or one of these board IDs (for a list of scalars) for the team.
     - `replace` (`$TEAM_PROJECT_REPLACE`): Whether to replace the entire project.
 If the project is replaced, then any data not used for the team is not exported for the report under the project's former name.
 This can